michalkoterba/my-ide/README.md

 #### "externally-managed-environment" error when installing Python packages
 This occurs because Ubuntu 24.04 protects system Python.
-The Dockerfile removes the restriction file and uses pipx/uv with --break-system-packages.
-If you encounter this error elsewhere, ensure you're using the correct installation method.
+The Dockerfile removes the restriction file and uses `--break-system-packages` flag.
+If you encounter this error elsewhere, ensure you're using `--break-system-packages` with pip/uv.

 #### LSP servers not installing
 1. Enter container: `docker exec -it ide-devbox bash`